Configuring Authentication against Active Directory

 from the users file, as leaving it in will break other authentication types.

-Then, fine the mschap entry in the modules
+Then, find the mschap

-section of the radiusd.conf file, and look for the line
+file, and look for the line

-containing ntlm_auth = .
+.
 It is commented out by default,

 and should be uncommented, and edited to be as follows.
 As before,